You’ve successfully added your photos to a listing, pressed “Publish”, and everything looked fine…. until it didn’t.

 How to fix it

-- Host images on a platform optimized for marketplace hotlinking (fast CDN, global cache, correct headers).
+- Host images on a platform optimized for marketplace hotlinking (fast CDN, no rate limiting for marketplace crawlers, stable URLs, original image formats, predictable HTTP headers).

 - Make sure your server consistently returns 200 OK, correct

-Content-Type, and no forced redirects. - Avoid hosting images on personal websites or dynamic platforms that occasionally throttle or timeout.
+Content-Type, and no forced redirects. - Avoid hosting images on personal websites or dynamic platforms that often throttle traffic, block bots, or time out under bulk requests.

 2. Missing Gallery Photos (Main Image Not Loaded)